Ace Pitcher Handbook

 Not only do these lifts train Triple Extension better than any other style of lifting but it specifically trains fast twitch muscle fiber.
 This is what makes an athlete explosive.
 For pitchers and baseball players, getting stronger in the weight room has been forbidden, until the steroid area came into fruition.
 Now everyone is lifting.
 This isn’t a trend.
 This is because it works!

-The last benefit of Olympic lifting for the pitching delivery occurs during stabilization of the front leg.
+The final way Olympic Lifting Increases Pitching Velocity occurs during stabilization of the front leg.
 Like described in the Catapult Theory, stabilization must occur to prevent decreasing force applied to ball.
 Therefore if the pitchers landing leg moves forward or gives away, then force is decreased to the ball.
 In return poor velocity.
 Notice Nolan Ryan in the picture here.
 His front leg almost triple extends.
 This means he is preventing instability in his front leg by holding and even extending it back into his hips.
 This is why he reached his top velocity.

 So how do I get started?